 The documents they file as part of your case, and the documents the other side files are considered public record.
 This means any member of the public, including journalists, may get access to all the details of your case, as long as they know where to look.

 Each court has a clerk’s office where they keep an alphabetical listing of all of the people and companies involved in legal action.
 Some courts have a searchable online database for this as well.
 Here is a sample online database from the San Francisco Superior Court.

 As you can see, it’s relatively simple for someone to look up your case, find out when you’ll be in court, and show up to report on the case.
 The public nature of a personal injury civil trial is a big part of the reason that most personal injury cases end in an out-of-court settlement.
 Neither side wants the details of what happened to become public.

 Get the Medical Care You Need Now with Medical Lien Funding

-Applying for medical lien funding with High Rise Financial is a simple process.
+Applying for medical lien funding and defective medical device lawsuit funding with High Rise Financial is a simple process.
 Either you or your doctor simply fill out the appropriate form to get started.
 In most cases, we can have an answer for you quickly, and even help set up your first appointment.